Choosing a college is stressful and ensuring that you make the right decision can often feel like a daunting task. To help with the

 That’s right, we said current.
 Choosing a college solely because of a

 specific major or career path is a major (pun intended) issue.
 Odds are, your major will change several times, which is very common.
-We just want you to commit to a school that is ready to accommodate all your dreams, and a variety of fields of study, whatever they may be.
+We want you to commit to a school that is ready to accommodate all your dreams, and a variety of fields of study, whatever they may be.

 Not to add any more pressure to the process than already exists but finding and attending a college is a big deal.
 It’s also fun, challenging, and rewarding.
 With that, you need to think of it less as a choice and more of an investment in yourself.

 Take the college search process seriously.
 Do what’s best for you and commit to excelling at this opportunity you’ve been given.
-If you want to perform at your best in college, you’ve got to ensure that you’re choosing a college you can give your best to during your higher education experience.
+If you want to perform your best in college, you’ve got to ensure that you’re choosing a college you can give your best to during your higher education experience.